 - To input into LCHR’s organisational decision-making through a board representative.

 - Participation in our annual consultation on which issues LCHR should campaign on and how we should run our campaigns.

-- Free entry to our annual reception.
+- Free entry to all our events.

 - The opportunity to get directly involved with our campaigns by writing blogs, contributing to briefings, and participating in parliamentary events.

 - The associate members will not be company law members under the Companies Act 2006 and will not have rights and powers under LCHR’s articles of association or the Companies Act 2006.